 The Equipment is Old

 This one is pretty straightforward.
 The older your water heater, the more likely it needs to be replaced.
-Even if there aren’t currently any problems with the water heater, there will be shortly.
+Even if there aren’t currently any problems with it, there will be shortly.

 The Unit Leaks or Creates Water Puddles

 Water outside of the water heater is a red alert stage.
 It could be a simple leak, but it could be a much larger problem.
-Check fittings and valves to see if the leak is coming from them and can be fixed by tightening them or replaced.
-Regardless it’s probably a good idea to call a professional at this stage.
+Check fittings and valves to see if the leak is coming from them and can be fixed by tightening them or replacing them.
+Regardless, it’s probably a good idea to call a professional at this stage.

 How Can You Expand a Water Heater’s Lifespan?